softalker/archetypes/README.md

 # Softalks Maven archetypes
-To use an archetype of this repository you must provide its three coordinates as parameters of the `mvn archetype:generate` [command](https://maven.apache.org/archetype/maven-archetype-plugin/generate-mojo.html).
-These and all the parameters of this command must be passed with the -D prefix (e.g. `-Dhello=world`)
+To use an archetype of this repository you must provide its three [coordinates](https://maven.apache.org/pom.html#maven-coordinates) as parameters of the `mvn archetype:generate` [command](https://maven.apache.org/archetype/maven-archetype-plugin/generate-mojo.html).
+All this command's parameters must be passed with the property prefix **-D** (e.g. `-Dhello=world`)
 - **archetypeGroupId** (-DarchetypeGroupId=...)
 - **archetypeArtifactId** (-DarchetypeArtifactId=...)
 - **archetypeVersion** (-DarcheVersion=...)